mikelue/mikelue.github.io/Judgements.md

 For worst case, shit one's pants and do laundry in next Sprint.

+## Requirements/System Analysis

+Describes the way a human have to do, not the way how a computer going to do.

 ## IT Profession

 A responsible programmer learns the philosophy of programming languages/frameworks/tools.